goncalor/SLAE64/1/readme.markdown

 ### Read the password

 We need to read input from the user.
 How do we do this?
-We use the `read(2)` syscall.
+We use the [`read(2)`][man_2_read] syscall.
 We need to pass it which file descriptor to read from, the address where to read to, and how many bytes to read.
 The file description we want will be the one that was returned by `accept`, so that the password is read from the TCP connection.
-However, I started by reading from `stdin`, which corresponds to file descriptor 0 (see [`man stdin`][man_3_stdin]).
+However, I started by reading from `stdin`, which corresponds to file descriptor 0 (from [`man stdin`][man_3_stdin]).
 This way I was able to test the password part of the code separately from the network part, to ease testing.

 I picked the read size as 16, so the shellcode will work correctly with passwords up to 16 bytes.
 To increase this limit all that needs to be done is changing 16 to a greater value.